yihui/yihui.org/content/en/2023-09-19-code-folding.md

 selectors](https://www.w3schools.com/cssref/css_selectors.php) (which are very flexible), you can apply the above idea to fold anything on a web page.
 All you need to do is provide an appropriate selector to `document.querySelectorAll()`.
-For example, if you want fold tables, just use `table` as the selector; or if you want to fold the comments section `<section class="comments">`, use `section.comments`.
+For example, if you want to fold tables, just use `table` as the selector; or if you want to fold the comments section `<section class="comments">`, use `section.comments`.